AgungDanuWijaya/jDFT/README.md

 -   iband : Number of electronic states (bands) to be calculated.

--   num\_atom : number of types of atoms in the unit cell
+-   num\_atom : Number of types of atoms in the unit cell

 -   nat : number of atoms in the unit cell

--   mix : mixing factor for self-consistency
+-   mix : Mixing factor for self-consistency

--   pos : atomic positions are in cartesian coordinates, in units of the lattice parameter (either celldm(1) or A).
+-   pos : Atomic positions are in cartesian coordinates, in units of the lattice parameter (either celldm(1) or A).

--   k\_point : read k-points in cartesian coordinates.
+-   k\_point : Read k-points in cartesian coordinates.
 ## Example calculations

 Total energy